Blog ComparisonsTop 18 Canny Alternatives in 2025

 3. No product improvements

 Another reason many teams look for alternatives is that Canny has been heavily prioritizing sales over product improvements.
-Lots of customers have been switching to more active tools due to Canny ignoring their feedback.
+Many customers have been switching to more active tools due to Canny ignoring their feedback.

 Furthermore, they target enterprise customers, making the tool complex and new updates useless for regular users.